Telecom Fraud Detection: How To Protect Your Business From Rising Threats

 With this information, scammers convince customer service to switch the phone number to a SIM card they control.
 These cybercriminals can now access text messages, emails, bank accounts, and other sensitive information.
 SIM jacking provides scammers with one-time passwords (OTP) and multifactor verification (MFA) codes.

 How can you prevent SIM swapping for your team?
 Train your employees never to give out personal or password details.
-You can also set up internal 2FA with Vonage Verify API or a similar communications solution to ensure swaps are legitimate.Â
+You can also set up internal 2FA with Vonage Verify API or a similar communications solution to ensure swaps are legitimate.

 6. SIM box fraud

 SIM box fraud, or interconnect bypass fraud, are when termination rates are used to make international calls appear as local calls.
 When the call finishes, the termination rate becomes the final cost rate.
 Using a SIM box, fraudsters reroute long-distance calls to appear as local calls.
-These calls have cheaper rates, stealing revenue from carriers and telco companies.

 SIM box scammers aren’t the Robin Hood of telecommunications, however.
 The customer still pays the full price, while the fraudster pockets the savings from illegally rerouting the call.
-Plus, due to the technology involved in SIM box fraud, the call quality will be low — leaving your customers frustrated with poor service and likely to take their business elsewhere.
+Plus, due to the technology involved in SIM box fraud, the call quality will be low, leaving your customers frustrated with poor service and likely to take their business elsewhere.

 7. Traffic pumping